LSeu-Open/LSeu-Open/README.md

 --------------

-### I'm Lucas, engineer in Neurosciences field and bioinformatics
+### I'm Lucas, engineer in a Research Neurosciences labs.

 - 🔭 I’m currently working on Cortical development
 - 👯 I’m looking to collaborate on Cell segmentation and 3D rendered data